Posted on by

 Are Times Changing For Mothers?

 Though still the matriarch of a family that depends on her ability, strength of character, and leadership, women’s roles in Costa Rica are changing.
 Forsaking their old-school role as a homemaker, many of the women in the region have become more career minded and progressive in their way of thinking.
 They have advanced their equal rights and seek higher levels of education than ever before, many of them holding professional positions in government and business.
 At home, however, many of the conservative and traditional traits still apply in any number of family situations.

 Both mothers and grandmothers are honored on Mother’s Day and hold positions of high honor in the Costa Rican family.
 Even after marrying, sons will seek the advice of their mothers and grandmothers.
 The entire country, in fact, views Mother’s Day as an essential holiday.
 This is evidenced by companies holding Mother’s Day parties for their female staff and giving the family holiday nearly the same importance as religious holidays like Easter and Christmas, some closing for business for the day.
 Schools also routinely organize specific celebrations for grandmothers and mothers on or around Mother’s Day in Costa Rica.

-If you would like to send money to your mom back in Costa Rica so that she can celebrate Mother Day’s in Costa Rica, there is no better, easier, or faster way than with Sharemoney.com.
+If you would like to send money to your mom back in Costa Rica so that she can celebrate Mother Day’s in Costa Rica, there is no better way than with Sharemoney.com.
 In no time at all, you can send Mom the money she needs to be picked up as cash through TeleDolar financial services.
 Say Happy Mother’s Day in style!